 identity provider integrations.Overview

-- Integrate non-IDP authorization servers — Connect to services like GitHub, Atlassian, or other platforms that provide OAuth 2.0 authorization but not full OIDC support
+- OAuth-only authorization servers — Integrate with services like GitHub or Atlassian that provide OAuth 2.0 authorization but not full OIDC, when you need access tokens for API access rather than user identity.

 Setup